Environmental Humanities Research Group

 - Pavithra Priyadarshini Selvakumar, Environmental Science

-“Foods of Home”, in Association with the Revival of “Building a Bigger Table”
+“Foods of Home”, in Association with “Building a Bigger Table”

-In 2020, the COVID-19 pandemic brought an end to the oral history project, “Building a Bigger Table”, archived now in the OSU library.
-This project aimed to uncover the sources of food insecurity in Oklahoma, while also “illuminat[ing] individuals’ experience with food insecurity, discover[ing] local foodways of rural Oklahomans, and explor[ing] the ways that food practices impact individuals’ identity and sense of dignity.”
+In 2016, interviews for “Building a Bigger Table” began.
+Interviews from 2016-2018 are now archived at the OSU library, but the project continues.
+This project aims to uncover the sources of food insecurity in Oklahoma, while also “illuminat[ing] individuals’ experience with food insecurity, discover[ing] local foodways of rural Oklahomans, and explor[ing] the ways that food practices impact individuals’ identity and sense of dignity.”
 With those goals in mind, we are planning on hosting a community food event that deeply explores the vibrant evolution of food culture in Stillwater, Oklahoma, and the current state of food insecurity in our city, today.
-“Building a Bigger Table" is proposed as a one-day event in the early spring of 2025.
+“Building an Even Bigger Table" is proposed as a one-day event in the early spring of 2025.

 Following dinner, we will have a plenary address from Dr. Gisela Heffes (Department of Moden and Classical Literatures and Cultures, Rice University), who will illuminate our guests to “Sustainability: Waste and Its Social, Cultural, and Aesthetic Re-significations”.